andycranston/mathpuz/README.md

 +---+---+---+---+---+    +----+
 ```

-is correct because 5 multiplied by 4 is 20 and take 7 from 20
+then it is correct because 5 multiplied by 4 is 20 and take 7 from 20
 leaves the result of 13.

 Note that the calulation is strict left to right for rows and top to bottom
-for colunms.
-For example:
+for columns.
+For example if the first column looked like:

 ```
 +---+